 iii.
 Some other exceptional circumstances dictate the necessity for departure from basic policy.

 c.
-Travelers will purchase and pay for their own airline ticket and must submit the original ticket stub, or in the case of electronic ticketing, a printed version of the itinerary/receipt as the appropriate voucher to accompany the travel expense claim.
+Travelers will purchase and pay for their own airline ticket and must submit, in the case of electronic ticketing, a printed version of the itinerary/receipt, or the original ticket stub, as the appropriate voucher to accompany the travel expense claim.
 If the travel was booked through a travel agency, a receipt from the travel agency must be attached.
-In any case, the receipt must identify the type of seat sale and all applicable taxes.
-Boarding Passes must be included for each flight segment.
+In any case, the receipt must identify the type of fare purchased and all applicable taxes.

 8. Transportation - Rail